 The charger is designed to be convection cooled.
 Recommended clearances around the unit for proper cooling are 6 inches on the top and 4 inches on the bottom.
+For floor mount units the height of the feet is sufficient.

 5.4 Environmental Considerations